leon4rd/test/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Sore throats are a pain in the neck!